The Future of Digital Marketing with Artificial Intelligence

 There are a whole host of very good AI content writing tools on the market today.
 Some of the top-rated ones are:

-What other copywriting tools use AI and machine learning?
+What other tools use AI and ML?

 There are other tools on the market that use AI for copywriting in a different way.
 Tools like Surfer SEO and Frase analyse the SERPs and use over 100 different data points to create content guidelines.